by Iram Shaukat

 In the case of worldschooling, the world is our classroom and learning happens best without the curriculum!

 Also, our days are numbered, so we usually plan to take whatever we feel will be light, yet productive.
-For example – Quran revision is our first priority, but you can do that on your phone.

 We always bring our Math books.
 Then the last and final important item is books, which can be read on a tablet.